List of metro systems: List

-List by country
+List of countries by system length

+Recent ridership figures, particularly for 2020, will have been affected by the COVID-19 pandemic.

 Under construction

 The following is a list of new worldwide metro systems that are currently actively under construction.
-Note that in some cases it is not clear if the system will be considered a full metro system once it begins operational service.
+In some cases it is not clear if the system will be considered a full metro system once it begins operational service.
 Only metro systems under construction are listed where there are no metro systems currently in operation in the same city.

-The countries of Ecuador, Ivory Coast, and Serbia are currently constructing their first ever metro systems.
+The countries of Ivory Coast and Serbia are currently constructing their first ever metro systems.